fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/sq4RC/) to edit the above chart.

-### Configure cosmetics for major and minor tick marks
+### Configure Cosmetics for Major and Minor Tick Marks

 You can customize the color, transparency, height, and thickness of of the major and minor tick marks, using the following attributes: